scriptPilot/app-framework/docs/test.md

 ## Own device

-To install and test your application on your own device, you have to follow these steps:

-1. Build your application, for example with `npm run patch`
+To deploy the test build to your own device, you have to connect it before your run `npm run ios` or `npm run android`.
-2. Run `npm run xcode` or `npm run studio` to deploy your build to Xcode or Android Studio
-3. Connect your own device to your computer
-4. Configure your own device as deployment target in Xcode or Android Studio
-5. Deploy the application to your device with Xcode or Android Studio

 ## Code fix